-Are you interested in trying whey protein as a dietary supplement?
+Are you interested in trying protein as a dietary supplement?
 Contact BulkSupplements.com to place an order today.

 So let’s recap.

 Whey protein is a mixture of proteins isolated from whey, the liquid material yielded as a by-product of cheese production.
 But perhaps even more interesting is the fact that not all protein is created equal.
 Some forms of protein, like whey, are better than others for a variety of reasons.
-To begin with, whey protein boasts a formidable range of essential amino acids, often absorbed quickly.
+To begin with, protein boasts a formidable range of essential amino acids, often absorbed quickly.
 There are multiple studies that reveal that it may be able to help you increase strength, lose significant amounts of body fat and gain muscle.

 How exactly did we get from whey tonics prepared by ancient Greeks to the protein powders consumed today?
-Experts believe that Eugen Sandow, often called the “Father of Bodybuilding,” used a variety of products to sculpt his physique, going on to promote a product called Plasmon, which may have been some form of whey protein.
+Experts believe that Eugen Sandow, often called the “Father of Bodybuilding,” used a variety of products to sculpt his physique, going on to promote a product called Plasmon, which may have been some form of it.

 It is becoming increasingly popular to use whey in a supplemental fashion alongside resistance exercise to help improve muscle protein synthesis and promote the growth of lean muscle mass.
-Although there are studies that support the potential benefits of whey protein, it’s always important to consult a doctor before taking this supplement or any other.
+Although there are studies that support the potential benefits of it, it’s always important to consult a doctor before taking this supplement or any other.
 Vital to note is that whey protein supplements are not designed to treat, cure or prevent any disease.
 Furthermore, these statements have not been evaluated by the Food and Drug Administration.